Cartoons Underground 2018

 Biography: Alan is a recent graduate of the MFA program in experimental animation at California Institute of the Arts.
 His films have screened internationally at: The Ottawa International Animation Festival, The Stuttgart International Festival of Animated Films and The Holland Animation Film Festival, among many others.

-Directed by Patrick Smith
+Patrick Smith (USA)

 Synopsis: A timid character with a wine glass for a head grows larger than his numbered peers while participating in a prosaic cycle of pouring.